 Type something to search...
-Content managed via styles is provided with an appropriate alternative
+Content generated via CSS styles has an appropriate text alternative.

-Some CSS instructions display text and images that are actually invisible to users and tools that do not support stylesheets.
-For example, when disabling CSS colors or styles, a CSS image (property of background-image) will not be visible while an HTML image (element
+Certain CSS declarations display text or images that are invisible to user agents not supporting or rendering stylesheets.
+For example, if CSS is disabled, a background-image will not be visible, whereas an HTML

 Objectives